Alan-Baylis/BeeHIVE/README.md

 ### Implementing valid actions

-For a method to be recognizable as a valid action by BeeHIVE, the return type has to be a enum called \textit{BH\_Status}, which can assume values of \textit{BH\_Status.Success}, \textit{BH\_Status.Failure} and \textit{BH\_Status.Running}.
+For a method to be recognizable as a valid action by BeeHIVE, the return type has to be a enum called _BH\_Status_, which can assume values of _BH\_Status.Success_, _BH\_Status.Failure_ and _BH\_Status.Running_.
-The \textit{Success} is returned when a action successfully completed, and \textit{Failure} is the other way around. \textit{Running} is returned when the actions need more iterations to complete, or maybe do not complete at all.
+The _Success_ is returned when a action successfully completed, and _Failure_ is the other way around. _Running_ is returned when the actions need more iterations to complete, or maybe do not complete at all.
 We will see examples of all of those.

 Actions to move up and down are continuous, so there is never a point where it succeed or fail in this particular case, every time we call it, is always on running state.
 For that reason we can implement the move actions like this: